jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.011.png" width="120" />

-A is usually placed *inside* a parent command.
+A call is usually placed *inside* a parent command:

 <img src="images/1.%20Commands%20Main%20Concepts.012.png" width="140" />

-The call itself usually remains *nameless*.
+The call itself tends to remain *nameless*.

 So a command call is symbolized by: